Improving Transferability for Domain Adaptive Detection Transformers: The Proposed Method

-As discussed in Section \ref{section:introduction}, the quality of backbone features directly affects the following process by the transformer.
-Thus, it's essential to align the features of the backbone, mitigating the negative influence of the domain gap.
-On the other hand, the output features of the decoder are directly utilized for location regression and category classification.
-Hence, the decoder features are crucial for the final detection performance.
-However, unfortunately, the features of the decoder are inevitably skewed to the source domain due to the absence of the supervision from target domain.
+As discussed in Section \ref{section:introduction}, the quality of backbone features is the cornerstone of detection performance on target domains.
+On the other hand, the output features of the decoder are directly utilized for detection.
+However, unfortunately, the features of the decoder are inevitably skewed to the source domain due to the absence of supervision from the target domain.
 To remedy these issues, we propose two alignment modules: an Object-Aware Alignment (OAA) module for CNN backbone features and an Optimal Transport based Alignment (OTA) module for decoder features.